 This mental health qualification prepares students for several roles in the mental health workforce, including:

 - Mental health support worker.

 - Rehabilitation worker.

 These jobs reach different members of the community in different ways.
 Here are a few examples from seek.com.au and other sources of career pathways with a mental health qualification.

 Community support worker

 A community support worker provides ‘care and support to clients so they can become more independent in their everyday lives.
 They help clients in various ways, such as assisting with personal care including grooming and feeding, household chores such as cooking and cleaning, and arranging transportation and recreational activities’3

-Additionally, community support workers create activities for their clients to ‘help stimulate them physically and emotionally.
+Additionally, community support workers with a mental health qualification create activities for their clients to ‘help stimulate them physically and emotionally.
 In some cases, Community Support Workers advocate on behalf of clients so they know their rights in situations where they may be experiencing inequality, injustice or discrimination.’
 3